jethornton/rpi/docs/source/lite-install.rst

 Setup a New User
 ----------------

+At the Rpi log in as user pi with the password raspberry

 If you have another PC connected to a LAN you can now work from that PC via SSH.
+At the Rpi type in `ifconfig` to find out the IP address of the Rpi.

-If not then you will have to do this on the Rpi.
+If not using SSH then you will have to do this on the Rpi.

-Log in as user pi with the password raspberry
 ::

   ssh pi@192.168.n.nnn replace n's with your Rpi's address